INDICATIONS UNDER DEVELOPMENT

 .
 PXT864 may be used concomitantly with low-dose donepezil treatment (5 mg daily).

-These findings show promising efficacy of PXT864 to be further explored in future studies, such as an international multicenter adaptive-design Phase 2 study.
+These findings show promising efficacy of PXT864 to be further explored in future studies.